 The SEA Transition Program

-The SEA Transition Program is designed to support growth into adulthood for young adults on the Autism spectrum.
+We believe that all students have the right to access a rich academic curriculum appropriate to their individuals learning style and developmental levels while also supporting functional skills and vocational job skills.
 We are committed to providing students with a safe and nurturing environment in which they can learn how to integrate into their communities.
-Our approach in teaching through a relationship based model allows for students to connect and make meaning of the life skills being taught through academics, daily living tasks, vocational training, and rec/leisure experiences.
+Our approach in teaching through a relationship-based model allows for students to connect and make meaning of the life skills being taught through academics, daily living tasks, vocational training, and rec/leisure experiences.
 Program activities take place through forming relationships in the community, work sites, and other dynamic locations.
 We focus on the process and embrace all our student’s interests, personal strengths and developmental levels/capacities.

 The Transition Team